IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 lm-configurator-qw5wd                                   0/1       Completed   0          10m
 ```

-Once this is complete, proceed to the installation of TNCO
+Once this is complete, proceed to the installation of TNC-O

-## TNCO Install
+## TNC-O Install

-Finally, the TNCO Helm chart can be installed.
+Finally, the TNC-O Helm chart can be installed.

 For example, to install with a namespace of lm and again using the flavour of Basic HA: